justinuzoije/spiderman-game/README.md

 ```

-The fight scenes are made by creating a new level with the top portion of the screen dedicated to an image of Spiderman fighting
+The fight scenes are made by creating a new level with the top portion of the screen dedicated to an image of Spiderman fighting the villain.
-the villain.
 The bottom portion is reserved for updating text variables each time the player attacks the enemy.

-The hero and villain get a
-an attack value that's a random number.
+The hero and villain get an attack value that's a random number.
 That number is subtracted from their health when they fight.
 Each hit lowers both the hero and villain's health, and this information is updated to the bottom screen to let the player see how the fight is progressing.

 The battle ends when either character's health drops below 0.

 ```